atrisovic/weather-panel.github.io/tutorial-content/content/getting-started.md

 You can go through the sections one at a time or jump around.

-Most importantly, if you learn something in your own research process that you think would be of broad interest, see the *Contributions* section for how to include it here.
+Most importantly, if you learn something in your own research process that you think would be of broad interest, see [the contributor's guide](https://github.com/atrisovic/weather-panel.github.io) for how to include it here.
 Help us make this tutorial more useful for more people!

 # Some introductory concepts